maltfield/rtd-github-pages/docs/configuration.rst

 +8 to +14	 	Below Normal	Process that has priority above the Idle class but below the Normal class.

 +15 to +19	 	Idle	Process whose threads run only when the system is idle.
 The threads of the process are preempted by the threads of any process running in a higher priority class.
 An example is a screen saver.
 The idle-priority class is inherited by child processes.
-Caution!
-A high process priority (or low 'nice' value) could have a impact on how Hercules's internal thread priorities are interpreted, thereby impacting the overall performance of your host system.
+.. caution::  A high process priority (or low 'nice' value) could have a impact on how Hercules's internal thread priorities are interpreted, thereby impacting the overall performance of your host system.

 Thread Priorities